failsafe-lib/failsafe/README.md

 ## Introduction

 Failsafe is a lightweight, zero-dependency library for handling failures.
-It was designed to be as easy to use as possible, with a concise API for handling everday use cases and the flexibility to handle everything else.
+It was designed to be as easy to use as possible, with a concise API for handling everyday use cases and the flexibility to handle everything else.
 Failsafe features:

 * [Retries](#retries)
   * [Retry policies](#retry-policies)